Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \subsection{Comparison with the State-of-the-Art methods}

 We compare our method, including its UDA version, with four categories of methods.
-First, we compare our methods to the State-of-the-Art (SOTA) UDA methods (AdaptSegNet \cite{Outputspace}, DAMT-Net \cite{peng2020unsupervised}, SAC \cite{araslanov2021self}, UALR \cite{wu2021uncertainty}, DA-ISC \cite{huang2022domain}, CAFA \cite{yin2023class}, WDA-Net (UDA)\citep{qiu2024weakly}.
+First, we compare our methods to the State-of-the-Art (SOTA) \textbf{UDA methods}: AdaptSegNet \citep{Outputspace}, DAMT-Net \citep{peng2020unsupervised}, SAC \citep{araslanov2021self}, UALR \citep{wu2021uncertainty}, DA-ISC \citep{huang2022domain}, CAFA \citep{yin2023class}, WDA-Net (UDA)\citep{qiu2024weakly}.
 Second, we compare our methods with the SOTA \textbf{WDA method}, WDA-Net (15\%)\citep{qiu2024weakly}.
-Among the UDA methods, DA-ISC \cite{huang2022domain}, CAFA \cite{yin2023class} are 2.5D methods that take multiple slices as input, while others, including our model, simply conduct 2D segmentation.
-We also compare our method with typical foundation models, including SAM \cite{kirillov2023segment}, Med-SA \cite{wu2025medical}, and their interactive versions, i.e., SAM (Interact), and Med-SA (Interact), which take center-points of all mitochondria instances as user prompts.
-Note that SAM was trained on billion-scale datasets and the Med-SA is an adapted version of SAM that specifically utilizes large medical datasets and the EM data of the source domain.
+Among the UDA methods, DA-ISC \citep{huang2022domain}, CAFA \citep{yin2023class} are 2.5D methods that take multiple slices as input, while others, including our model, simply conduct 2D segmentation.
+Third, we also evaluate our methods against typical \textbf{Foundation models}, including SAM \citep{kirillov2023segment}, Med-SA \citep{wu2025medical}, and their interactive versions, i.e., SAM (Interact), and Med-SA (Interact), which take center-points of all mitochondria instances as user prompts.
+Note that SAM was trained on billion-scale datasets, while the Med-SA is an adapted version of SAM that specifically utilizes large medical datasets and the EM data of the source domain.
 Fourth, we assess our methods against the \textbf{Supervised model} that is trained with full pixel-wise labels on the target domain.

-Table \ref{tab:1} presents the comparison results across three domain adaptation scenarios: EPFL Hippocampus$\rightarrow$MitoEM-R, MitoEM-R$\rightarrow$MitoEM-H, and MitoEM-H$\rightarrow$R. Notably, when compared to the fully supervised upper bound, our approach—utilizing only 15\% center point annotations, achieves a very small performance gap of 1\% in Dice for the EPFL Hippocampus$\rightarrow$MitoEM-R task, 3.3\% for MitoEM-R$\rightarrow$MitoEM-H, and 0.4\% for MitoEM-H$\rightarrow$R. These results indicate that utilizing sparse point weak labels, requiring minimal annotation effort, can effectively narrow the performance gap between supervised methods and domain adaptation methods.
+Table \ref{tab:1} presents the comparison results across three domain adaptation scenarios: EPFL$\rightarrow$R, R$\rightarrow$H, and H$\rightarrow$R. Notably, when compared to the fully supervised upper bound, our approach—utilizing only 15\% center point annotations—achieves a very small performance gap of 1.0\% in Dice for the EPFL$\rightarrow$R task, 3.3\% for R$\rightarrow$H, and 0.4\% for H$\rightarrow$R. These results indicate that leveraging sparse point weak labels, which require minimal annotation effort, can effectively narrow the performance gap between supervised and domain adaptation methods.
 Additionally, our method significantly surpasses the current SOTA UDA methods.
 In particular, our model shows substantially enhanced performance over UDA methods when evaluated using instance-level metrics such as AJI and PQ.
-The UDA version of our approach also achieves the highest performance among the UDA methods, even demonstrating results that are competitive with WDA-Net (15\%).
+Moreover, the UDA version of our approach also achieves the highest performance among the UDA methods, even demonstrating results that are competitive with those of WDA-Net (15\%).